 - Students will conduct psychological assessments of individuals who have cognitive, academic, psychosocial, and behavioural difficulties, and become skilled in formulating and communicating a diagnosis.

-- Students will develop skills necessary to provide consulting services to schools, mental health agencies, and families.
+- Students will develop interpersonal skills and competencies necessary to provide consulting services to schools, mental health agencies, and families.

-- Students will develop, provide, monitor and evaluate psychotherapeutic prevention programs and interventions aimed at ameliorating social and emotional (psychosocial) problems.
+- Students will develop interpersonal skills and competencies necessary to develop, provide, monitor and evaluate psychotherapeutic prevention programs and interventions aimed at ameliorating social and emotional (psychosocial) problems.

 - Students will provide informed psychological services to a culturally and individually diverse population.

 - Students will acquire the knowledge and skills to become leaders in the field of school and clinical child psychology.
 To this end they will develop skills to supervise psychological research and school and clinical practice and to advocate for policy and systems changes that improve the quality of life of children, youth and families.